opsschool/curriculum/networking_101.rst

    The purpose of the session layer is to provide a mechanism for ongoing conversations between devices using application-layer protocols.
-Notable "Layer 5" protocols include Transport Layer Security / Secure Sockets Layer (TLS/SSL) and, more recently, Google's SPDY protocol.
+Notable Layer 5 protocols include Transport Layer Security / Secure Sockets Layer (TLS/SSL) and, more recently, Google's SPDY protocol.

 *  Layer 6 - Presentation layer